-Settings panel (Control Loop Response plot configuration menu) fields and controls.
+Settings panel (Control Loop Response plot configuration menu) fields and controls

-Field or control Description AutoScale Toggles AutoScaleOn or Off .
+Field or control Description AutoScale Toggles AutoScale On or Off .
 Turn AutoScale of to manually set the X and Y-axis range to view an area of interest.
 When AutoScale is Off, a small Zoom window appears in the plot.
 Drag the blue vertical bar in the Zoom window to view that area in the main Plot view.
 Use the Zoom and Pan front-panel knobs to change the zoom area and position.
 Gridlines Selects which gridlines to show in the plot.
 Select the grid style that meets your measurement needs.
 Display Vectors draws waveforms with lines between record points.
 Dots draws waveform record points as dots on the screen.
+Interpolation Select the method to display the record points between sampled points.
+Sin(x)/x connects using a Sin(x)/x curve between the computed values.
+This makes the gain or phase curve smoother than linear interpolation.
+Linear connects between computed points (Gain or Phase value) using a straight-line fit.
+Measurement annotations are displayed for Linear mode interpolation only.
 X-Axis (Frequency) Scale Sets the beginning and end scale range to display in the plot for the X-Axis scales.
 This is displayed only when AutoScale is Off (deselected).
 Y-Axis (Gain) Scale Sets the beginning and end scale range to display in the plot for the Y-Axis scales.
 This is displayed only when AutoScale is Off (deselected).
 Y-Axis (Phase) Scale Sets the beginning and end scale range to display in the plot for the Y-Axis scales.
 This is displayed only when AutoScale is Off (deselected).

-Save panel fields and controls.
 Use the Save panel controls to save the plot image or date to a file, for inclusion in reports or further analysis in other applications.